eristic/smart-start-theme/README.md

 # smart-start-theme
-Theme dev test for wp-media
+Theme dev test for wp-media by Scott Stewart